xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ## Why trees?

 Xarray users have been [asking](https://github.com/pydata/xarray/issues/4118) for a way to handle multiple netCDF4 groups [since at least 2016](https://github.com/pydata/xarray/issues/1092).
 Such netCDF4/Zarr groups are the on-disk representation of a general problem of handling hierarchies of related but non-alignable array data.
-Real-world datasets often fall into this category, and users want a way to work with such hierarchical data in-memory and a way to interact with it on disk.
+Real-world datasets often fall into this category, and users wanted a way to work with such hierarchical data in-memory and a way to interact with it on disk.

 ## What is a DataTree?

-- Very brief explanation of the solution we have ended up with
-  - Doesn't need to explain much about actually using datatree - that should be covered by pointing people to the docs.
+Our solution is the new high-level container class `xarray.DataTree`.
+It acts like a tree of linked `xarray.Dataset` objects, with alignment enforced between variables in sibling nodes but not between parents and children.
+It can be written to and opened from formats containing multiple groups, such as netCDF4 files and Zarr stores.

+For more details please see the [high-level description](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#datatree) and the [dedicated page on hierarchical data](https://docs.xarray.dev/en/stable/user-guide/hierarchical-data.html), and the [section on IO with groups](https://docs.xarray.dev/en/stable/user-guide/io.html#groups) in the xarray documentation.

 ## Big moves

 This was a big feature addition!
 For a [decade](https://github.com/pydata/xarray/discussions/8462) there have been 3 core public xarray data structures, now there are 4: [`Variable`](https://docs.xarray.dev/en/stable/generated/xarray.Variable.html#xarray.Variable), [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray), [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html#xarray.Dataset), and now [`DataTree`](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html#xarray.DataTree).

-Datatree represents arguably the single largest feature added to xarray in 10 years - the migration alone added >10k lines of code across [80 PRs](https://github.com/pydata/xarray/pulls?q=is%3Apr+label%3Atopic-DataTree+is%3Aclosed), and the datatree code now contains contributions from at least 25 people.
+Datatree represents arguably one of the single largest new features added to xarray in 10 years - the migration of the existing prototype alone added >10k lines of code across [80 PRs](https://github.com/pydata/xarray/pulls?q=is%3Apr+label%3Atopic-DataTree+is%3Aclosed), and the resulting datatree code now contains contributions from at least 25 people.

 We also had to resolve some really [gnarly design questions](https://github.com/pydata/xarray/pull/9063) to make it work in a way we were happy with.